 The Company performed a test on the restricted net assets of the Company's subsidiaries, the VIEs and the subsidiaries of the VIEs in accordance with Securities and Exchange Commission Regulation S-X Rule 4-08 (e) (3), General Notes to Financial Statements and concluded that it was applicable for the Company to disclose its condensed financial information for the year ended December 31, 2020, as restricted net assets of the Company's subsidiaries, the VIEs and the subsidiaries of the VIEs had exceeded 25 percent of consolidated net assets for the year ended December 31, 2020.
 For the purposes of presenting the Company's separate financial information, the Company records its investments in its subsidiaries and VIEs under the equity method of accounting.
-Such investments are presented on the separate condensed balance sheets of the Company as "Investments using equity accounting, net of impairments" in the condensed statements of comprehensive income/(loss).
+Such investments are presented on the separate condensed balance sheets of the Company as "Investments using equity accounting" and "Share of profit of investments using equity accounting, net of impairments" in the condensed statements of comprehensive income/(loss).
 See Note 26 for the Company's information.